maxgrenderjones/streamutils/README.rst

 Status
 ------

-``streamutils`` is currently alpha status.
-By which I mean: - I think it works fine, but the code test coverage is not yet as high as I'd like (is it ever?) - The API is unstable, i.e. the names of functions are still in flux, the order of the positional arguments may change, and the order of keyword arguments is almost guaranteed to change
+``streamutils`` is currently beta status.
+By which I mean: - I think it works fine, but there may be edge cases I haven't yet thought of (found one? submit a bug report, or better, a pull request) - The API is unstable, i.e. the names of functions are still in flux, the order of the positional arguments may change, and the order of keyword arguments is almost guaranteed to change

 So why release? - Because as soon as I managed to get ``streamutils`` working, I couldn't stop thinking of all the places I'd want to use it -